suchipi/suchibot/README.md

 // call `recording.stop()`, and then you can replay the recording to simulate
 // the same mouse/keyboard events.

-// Starts the recording...
+// Start the recording...
-const recording = record();
+const tape = record();

 // We'll take a 4-second recording by waiting 4000ms before calling `stop`. await sleep(4000);

 // Move the mouse around, press keys, etc.

-// Now, stop the recording.
+// Now, stop recording.
-recording.stop();
+tape.stop();

-// Now, replay the recording, and the mouse and keyboard will do the same things you did during the 4000ms wait. recording.replay();
+// Now, replay the tape, and the mouse and keyboard will do the same things you did during the 4000ms wait. tape.play();
 ```

 See the [examples folder](https://github.com/suchipi/suchibot/tree/main/examples) for some example scripts.